 When building webpages, developers often need to include resources from other webpages.
-Some common examples that you may recognize from browsing the web include the share button from X ( formerly Twitter), the like button on Facebook, and the map display from Google Maps.
+Some common examples you may recognize from browsing the web include the share button from X, the like button on Facebook, and the map display on Google Maps.

 A popular way to retrieve this type of data is with an iframe.
 Short for inline frame, an iframe is essentially a frame within a frame.
 Using the <iframe/>

 tag, you can easily embed external content from other sources directly into your webpage.
-Developers also use iframes to isolate certain resources from the same webpage, for example, encapsulating components in iframes by rendering them.
+Developers also use iframes to isolate certain resources from the same webpage, such as encapsulating and rendering components within iframes.

 In this tutorial, we’ll explore iframes in React by looking at these two different use cases.
-First, we’ll cover some background information about how iframes work and how we should use them.
+But first, we’ll cover some background information about how iframes work.
 Let’s get started!

 When a resource is rendered in an iframe, it functions independently of the parent component where it is embedded.
 Therefore, neither the parent component’s CSS styling nor its JavaScript will have any effect on the iframe.